TanStack/query/docs/react/guides/does-this-replace-client-state.md

 }
 ```

-This also means that with a few hook calls to `useQuery` and `useMutation`, we also get to remove any boilerplate code that was used to manage our server state eg.
+This also means that with a few hook calls to `useQuery` and `useMutation`, we also get to remove any boilerplate code that was used to manage our server state e.g.

 - Connectors
 - Action Creators